Increased Pressures On Employees Lead To More Legal Claims Over Pay Issues

 Under the Fair Labor Standards Act, non-exempt workers have the right to receive time-and-a-half overtime pay when they put in more than forty hours of work in a workweek.
 Generally, the law defines whether or not you are exempt based on your job duties and the amount that you are paid.
-This can be a complicated analysis and a New York City wage theft attorney can help to determine whether your position is classified correctly.
+This can be a complicated analysis and a New York City attorney with a dep knowledge of wage theft can help to determine whether your position is classified correctly.

 If you believe that your employer has miscalculated your wages, consult a New York City attorney to help you get the compensation that you deserve.
 A lawyer with experience in employment cases can explain the best avenue to seek unpaid wages and assist you with obtaining the wages you rightfully earned.